Relativistic Freeze-in with Scalar Dark Matter in a Gauged $B-L$ Model and Electroweak Symmetry Breaking: The Model

 In this work, we consider the couplings $\lambda_{SD},\lambda_{Dh} $ to be very small $\sim 10^{-10}-10^{-13}$ to accommodate $\phi_{D }$ as non-thermal dark matter.
 We also consider $\lambda_D$ of similar order $10^{-10}$, which suppresses any large contribution from $2 \to 4 $ processes, that could have brought the dark matter into kinetic and chemical equilibrium \cite{Arcadi:2019oxh}.
 Due to the choice of a small $\lambda_D$, its impact on the thermal correction of dark matter mass would be negligibly small.
 This also implies negligible impact of the phase transitions for our choices of dark matter masses which are in the range of a few GeV.
 To a good approximation, we therefore identify that the dark matter mass is primarily governed by the bare mass term, {\it i.e.,} $m_{\phi_{DM}} \sim \mu_{D}$ and ignore the thermal mass correction of the dark matter. \end{itemize} Before finishing this section, we present a brief discussion about the stability of the dark matter in this model.
 This is to note, that the dark matter does not acquire a vev in this model.
 However, since dark matter is charged under $B-L$ and the same symmetry is broken due to non-zero vev of $\mathcal{S}$ field, hence the dark matter will not be a stable dark matter for all values of $q_{DM}$.
 As given in Table.~\ref{tabbml}, the dark matter candidate $\phi_{D }$ has charge $q_{DM}$ under $U(1)_{B-L}$.
 By choosing appropriate $q_{DM}$ with a value $q_{DM}\neq \pm2n$ ($n \in \mathbb{Z}$ and $n\leq 4$), one can avoid Yukawa interaction terms, such as, $\phi_{D }\bar{N}^c N$ and cubic and quartic interaction term, such as $\phi_{D }\mathcal{S}^2$ and $\phi_{D }\mathcal{S}^3$ \cite{Rodejohann:2015lca}.
 Therefore, the decay of $\phi_{D }$ can be forbidden without invoking extra discrete symmetry in the model and hence $\phi_{D }$ can be the viable stable dark matter candidate.
+For dark matter in a different representation other than being $ SU(2)_L$ singlet, additional re-normalizable and non-renormalizable operators involving SM fields may present, which can further contribute to dark matter decay.
+This has been studied in \cite{Cirelli:2005uq}.

 In this work, we consider that $\phi_D$ is a dark matter with feeble interaction strengths (FIMP candidate).
 Therefore, in the early Universe, the state had negligible abundance and during reheating of the Universe it was not in the thermal equilibrium.
 The dark matter $\phi_{D }$ has both $U(1)_{B-L}$ gauge and scalar interactions.
 The production of $\phi_{D }$ through gauge interactions are determined by gauge coupling $g_{BL}$ along with the charge $q_{DM}$ of $\phi_{D}$ state, the dark matter mass $m_{\phi_{DM }}$ and $ B-L$ gauge boson mass $m_{Z_{BL}}$.
 Here we primarily focus on the dark matter production via the scalar states and for this purpose the $q_{DM}$ is chosen to be sufficiently small, such that, the production of $\phi_{D }$ through gauge interactions becomes negligible.
 In the next section, we present a relative comparison between these two different production modes to justify our choice of parameters.